numpy/numpy/doc/source/docs/howto_build_docs.rst

-Since large parts of the main documentation are obtained from NumPy via ``import numpy`` and examining the docstrings, you will need to first :ref:`build <building-from-source>`, and install it so that the correct version is imported.
+Since large parts of the main documentation are obtained from NumPy via ``import numpy`` and examining the docstrings, you will need to first :ref:`build <building-from-source>` and install it so that the correct version is imported.
 NumPy has to be re-built and re-installed every time you fetch the latest version of the repository, before generating the documentation.
 This ensures that the NumPy version and the git repository version are in sync.